edfp19/edfp19/README.md

-- 👋 Hi, I’m Ever, I'm a data scientist from Argentina.
-I hold a degree in Chemical Engineering and currently work doing Supply Chain analytics.
-- 👀 I’m interested in data science, data analysis and finding ways to use data to make interesting stuff
-- 🌱 I’m currently learning Python & C
-- 🌱 I know SQL
-- 💞️ I’m looking to collaborate on ML predicting algorithms.
-Currently on MLZoomcamp
-- 📫 How to reach me: e-mail edfp19@gmail.com
+I'm Ever, I'm 26 and I work as a data analyst at a consulting company.
+Here I have scattered projects I've done throughout the years, don't be to hard.
+I'm a Chemical Engineer by training and I'm looking to improve as a programmer because... well i kinda like it.

+I know SQL and Python.
+Some C, barebones of Rust but honestly haven't built anything with it.

+:)
 <!---
 edfp19/edfp19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.